Verta-IT/ThemeWPF/README.md

 ## How to use

-1. Copy whole 'Themes' folder and paste it to the WPF project.
+1. Copy whole 'Themes' folder and paste it to the target WPF project.
 3. Choose a theme.
 2. Add the resource dictionary of selected theme to the element resource e.g. application resources.